apache/trafficcontrol/docs/source/api/v5/phys_locations_id.rst

 :comments:    Any and all human-readable comments
 :email:       The email address of the physical location's ``poc``
 :id:          An integral, unique identifier for the physical location
-:lastUpdated: The date and time at which the physical location was last updated, in :rfc:`3339`
+:lastUpdated: The date and time at which the physical location was last updated, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :name:      The name of the physical location
 :phone:     A phone number where the the physical location's ``poc`` might be reached
 :poc:       The name of a "point of contact" for the physical location
 :region:    The name of the region within which the physical location lies
 :regionId:  An integral, unique identifier for the region within which the physical location lies
 :shortName: An abbreviation of the ``name``
 :state:     An abbreviation of the name of the state or province within which this physical location lies
 :zip:       The zip code of the physical location

 .. code-block:: http
 	:caption: Response Example